-Casaletto exhibits nationally and internationally and has shown with such artists as Nick Cave, Betye Saar, Sue Coe, and Faith Ringgold.
+Casaletto exhibits nationally and internationally and has shown with such artists as Nick Cave, Betye Saar, Jaune Quick-to-See Smith, and Faith Ringgold.
 She has won awards, grants, and residencies, such as those from Pyramid Atlantic Art Center in Washington, D.C., the Georgia Humanities Council in Atlanta, the Robert Blackburn Printmaking Workshop in New York City, and many others.
 Her art is in institutional and museum collections such as the Library of Congress in Washington, D.C. and the Edith and Ely Broad Museum of Art in E. Lansing, Michigan.
 Recent solo shows were presented in New York City; Monterey, California; and at the Georgia Museum of Art in Athens, Georgia.
 She holds a BFA in drawing, a BS in physics, the MA in art history, and the MFA in painting/printmaking.